ZackMFleischman/PersonalWebsite/README.md

 ### How to build and deploy

-Build and run with webpack-dev-server: `npm start`
+- Build dev and run with webpack-dev-server: `npm start`

-Build for dev: `npm run dev`

-Build for prod: `npm run prod`

-Deploy to the webz: `npm run deploy`
+- Build prod and deploy to the webz: `npm run deploy`